Beginners Guide to VPS and Hosting

 Cost of containers

 Due to their lightweight virtualisation and the fact that they run open-source OS Linux, containers are the cheapest solution on the market.
-This can cost as little as R100 or $4 per month.

 Cost of virtual machines

 Because VMs provide the full virtual computer experience, they are more resource-intensive than containers, and therefore more expensive.
 Linux VMs are more affordable, whereas Windows VMs usually cost more due to the Windows Server licence and the fact that Windows is uses more resources than Linux.

 Cost of customer support